kakibara/docker-clion-dev/README.md

 ## About it

-This is a helper Dockerfile to make remote debugging environment.
+This help you make remote debugging environment with docker.
 You can make your own remote development environment using your current docker image.
 This Dockerfile make only ssh configulation.

 requirements

 - docker image for develop
-- your public key for ssh authentification

-## Difference from original

-This is a fork from https://github.com/shuhaoliu/docker-clion-dev.
-Features of this fork is following.

-- You can build your own enviromnent more quickly
-- You can use this Dockerfile not only for CLion but also othre IntelliJ IDE. (maybe you need anothre port forwarding in docker)
+- ssh key under ~/.ssh (this copy automatically)

+## How to use

 ## usage